Uzair-Imtiaz/Email-Validator/README.md

 # Email-Validator
-Simple code to run an email validation check.
+Simple python code to run an email validation check.